Big week for currency markets as central banks meet

 More important will be data that incorporates July, which is when tariffs against Chinese goods were activated.

-The U.S. currency was 0.1 percent higher at 111.10 yen, with markets preparing to see whether the BOJ is considering taking steps to make its massive stimulus programme more sustainable.
+The U.S. currency was 0.1 percent higher at 111.10 yen JPY=, with markets preparing to see whether the BOJ is considering taking steps to make its massive stimulus program more sustainable.

 Talk about what the BOJ might do includes the central bank possibly adjusting its yield-curve control and exchange-traded fund (ETF) buying schemes.
 The dollar has eased back from a six-month high above 113.00 yen scaled on July 19 after such speculation.